The Short Answer

 Playback Quality

-MuseScore's Muse Sounds library is one of the better free playback options available, particularly for strings, piano, and choir.
+MuseScore's Muse Sounds library is one of the better free playback options available.
+Flat's playback is accurate and responsive in the browser without any additional downloads.

 Price